spencerdcarlson/husky-elixir/README.md

 > Git hooks made easy

 ## Description
-Husky is an exlir version of the [husky](https://www.npmjs.com/package/husky) npm module.
+Husky is an elixir version of the [husky](https://www.npmjs.com/package/husky) npm module.

 Husky can prevent bad `git commit`, `git push` and more 🐶 ❤️ _woof!_